Kids Out Day

 Kids Out Day is an event carried out by a large number of the Rotary Clubs throughout UK and Ireland on the same day – taking kids with learning or physical difficulties to some fun place for the day.
 From a small beginning in 1990 when Kingston Rotary Club organised a day out at Thorpe Park for 200 disabled and disadvantaged children, this enterprise has now grown into a nationwide Rotary activity which in 2012 saw 25,000 children attending venues all over the UK.

 We have been participating in this day out for 7 years and have taken the pupils of Mitchell House School out for the day to the Portaferry Aquarium, Castle Espie, the Zoo and Streamvale Open Farm, Dundonald and the Ulster Museum.

-This year’s Kids Out Day was held at the Belfast Activity Centre (BAC) Tuesday 12 June with 11 pupils and accompanying teachers from Mitchell House School; unfortunately some pupils had succumbed to a sickness bug and were unable to attend.
-Most of the children were wheel chair confined and a lovely time was had by all.
+The Club were delighted to bring 11 pupils and accompanying teachers from Mitchell House School for the 2018 Kids Out Day held at the Belfast Activity Centre (BAC) Tuesday 12 June.
+Unfortunately some pupils had succumbed to a sickness bug and were unable to attend.
+Most of the children were wheelchair confined and a lovely time was had by all.

 They were warmly greeted on arrival at 10.30am by Nicola and James two excellent BAC instructors, Past President Ken Morrison, John McCleery and William Cross.
 President Rosemary and Eric Rainey came later in the morning.